Kinokkory/wiwinwlh/tutorial.md

 HLists
 ------

-A heterogeneous list is a cons list whose type statically encodes the ordered types of of its values.
+A heterogeneous list is a cons list whose type statically encodes the ordered types of its values.

 ~~~~ {.haskell include="src/17-promotion/hlist.hs"}
 ~~~~